apostrophecms/apostrophe-documentation/modules/apostrophe-login/index.md

 Passwords are verified via the `verifyPassword` method of [apostrophe-users](../apostrophe-users/index.html), which is powered by the [credential](https://npmjs.org/package/credential) module.
+### verifyLogin(*username*, *password*, *callback*)
+Verify a login attempt. `username` can be either the username or the email address (both are unique).

+If a system-level failure occurs, such that we don't know if the user's login should have succeeded, then the first argument to the callback is an error.

+If the user's login FAILS, the first argument is is `null`, and the second argument is `false` (no user).

+If the user's login SUCCEEDS, the first argument is `null` and the second argument is the user object.

+PLEASE NOTE THAT A USER FAILING TO LOG IN
+**DOES NOT** REPORT AN ERROR as the first callback argument.
+You MUST check the second argument.

+The convention is set this way for compatibility with `passport`.
 ### enableMiddleware()
 Add Passport's initialize and session middleware.
 Also add middleware to add the `req.data.user` property.